Well, well, what do we have here? If it isn't me.

 "Already did.
 Be less of a dick, it ain't attractive", Gaara scolded, unbuckling the other's belt.

-Naruto merely laughed, head falling backwards against the redhead's shoulder.
+Naruto laughed, head falling backwards against the redhead's shoulder.
 "Don't tell me that don't sound ironic to you."

 Instead of replying, the man focused on undressing the blonde exactly to the point at which he no longer minded the general existence of his clothes, only then bothering to return the look given to him.